-The air conditioning system must be serviced with refrigerant to perform this inspection
+The air conditioning system must be serviced with refrigerant to perform this inspection.

 - a.
-Connect 28V ground power to the aircraft and place the A/C mode switch in the "A/C" position and verify: - 1.
-Compressor clutch is engaged. - b.
-Place air conditioner switch to the OFF position and verify: - 1.
-Compressor clutch is disengaged. - c.
+Connect 28V ground power to the aircraft and place the A/C mode switch in the "A/C" position and verify that : - 1.
+The compressor clutch is engaged. - b.
+Place air conditioner switch to the OFF position and verify that: - 1.
+The compressor clutch is disengaged. - c.
 Visually inspect the compressor assembly for the following: - 1.
 Security of all attaching hardware. - 2.
 Signs of refrigerant or oil leaks. - 3.
 Signs of excessive belt slippage or excessive heat.